autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setUpgradeManagerContract

 Sets a new value for the [Upgrade Manager Contract](/concepts/architecture/#protocol-contract-upgrade) address.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 ::: {.callout-note title="Note" collapse="false"}
 This is a development function only used for internal testing purposes.
 A value other than `0x3C368B86AF00565Df7a3897Cfa9195B9434A59f9` will break the upgrade function.